CyrilJl/BatchStats/README.md

 >>> (True, (100, 50))
 ```

 `batchstats` is also flexible in terms of input shapes.
-By default, statistics are applied on the first axis: the first dimension representing the samples and the remaining dimensions representing the features:
+By default, statistics are applied along the first axis: the first dimension representing the samples and the remaining dimensions representing the features:

 ```python
 import numpy as np